si3792/drf-angular-user-system/README.md

 These values must then be placed in usersystem's `secrets.py` (As `secrets.py` is in `.gitignore`, look at `template.secrets.py`).

 __Facebook__ is also available for social login.
-To get it working, OAuth2 KEY and SECRET pair must be obtained from Facebook.
+To get it working, KEY and SECRET pair must be obtained from Facebook.
 These values must then be placed in usersystem's `secrets.py` (As `secrets.py` is in `.gitignore`, look at `template.secrets.py`).

 ## Further development notes

-The current mechanism for detecting duplicate emails when signing in through a social account is a bit messy (Look at `pipeline.py` as well as `loginPanel.js`'s way of reporting it').
+The current mechanism for detecting duplicate emails when signing in through a social account is a bit messy (Look at `pipeline.py` as well as `loginPanel.js`'s way of reporting it).
 A better way of handling this exception must be implemented.

 ## License